How birth control works

 You’re probably already familiar with the pill.
 It’s a small tablet you take every day.
 It’s simple, convenient and effective, as long as you remember to take it every day!

-It works by releasing artificial hormones which prevent ovulation.
+But how do birth control pills work?
+They work by releasing artificial hormones which prevent ovulation.

 The pill creates artificial progesterone which stops your body from releasing LH and FSH.
 This stops you from ovulating which means you can’t get pregnant.
 It also means that there’s nothing to release so you don’t really get your period when you’re on the pill.